 While all kids have picky eating behaviors at least some of the time, how that issue gets expressed is as unique as your child.
 Behaviors such as liking a food one day and refusing it the next are common.
 Some kids will only eat a certain food for a week at a time or have a meltdown simply if the different foods on their plate are touching.
-For many kids, a certain color of food is the issue.
+For many kids, certain colors of food is the issue.

 The official color of food battles at our house was orange.
 I watched in horror and awe as my child ate dirt, licked a trashcan, tried to drink water off a manhole cover and then refused mashed sweet potatoes, cooked carrots, carrot soufflé, and about 50 other orange food dishes.
 All I can say is, it’s a good thing I love orange vegetables.
 I ate enough for us both!